 - Check that you can assemble the shovel quickly and reliably with your typical winter handwear.

-- If you frequently wear mittens instead of gloves, consider either a D-shaped handle or perhaps an offset-T designs.
+- If you frequently wear mittens instead of gloves, consider either a D-shaped handle or perhaps an offset-T design.

 - Blade shapes vary considerably.
 Sculpted, pointy blades are better for rescue and flat blades are preferable for snowpit work.
-Since most of us spend more time in snowpits than extricating avalanche victims, I prefer a flat blade.
+Since most of us spend more time in snowpits than extricating avalanche victims, flat blades are often a good choice.